 This research proposal is analogous to a NIH R21 application or a thesis proposal.
 In other words, it should clearly and concisely detail experiments that could complete in 4 person years (2 persons x 2 years).
 The proposal should include the following sections: (a) Title Page, (b) Specific Aims Page (1 page), (c) Background and Significance (1-2 pages), (d) Innovation (0.5 page), (e) Experimental Design/Methods (2-3 pages), (f) Figures, and (g) References.
-The heart of the proposal (sections b-f) should be no longer than 6 single-spaced pages.
+The entire proposal (sections b-f) should be no longer than 6 single-spaced pages, excluding the Specific Aims page.